Post

 Lesson: In medical AI with class imbalance, evaluate using multiple metrics that reflect clinical consequences—not just AUROC.

-Challenge 2: Modeling Protein Variants with ESM2
+Challenge 2 (Task B): Modeling Protein Variants with ESM2

 The core task was to classify variants using esm2_t33_650M_UR50D.